caseyg/awesome/TOPICS.md

 *   [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - High-performance In-browser LLM Inference Engine

-## database

-*   [mayneyao/eidos](https://github.com/mayneyao/eidos) - Offline alternative to Notion.
-Eidos is an extensible framework for managing your personal data throughout your lifetime in one place.

-*   [dolthub/dolt](https://github.com/dolthub/dolt) - Dolt – Git for Data

-*   [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
-An alternative to Elasticsearch that runs on a few MBs of RAM.

-*   [dxos/dxos](https://github.com/dxos/dxos) - TypeScript implementation of the DXOS protocols, SDK, and toolchain.

-*   [TheAcharya/Airlift](https://github.com/TheAcharya/Airlift) - Upload & Merge Data with Attachments to Airtable

-*   [versionpress/versionpress](https://github.com/versionpress/versionpress) - Git-based version control for WordPress.
-Whoa!

-*   [blacksmithgu/datacore](https://github.com/blacksmithgu/datacore) - Work-in-progress successor to Dataview with a focus on UX and speed.

-*   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-*   [huridocs/uwazi](https://github.com/huridocs/uwazi) - Uwazi is a web-based, open-source solution for building and sharing document collections

-*   [gristlabs/grist-core](https://github.com/gristlabs/grist-core) - Grist is the evolution of spreadsheets.

-*   [metabase/metabase](https://github.com/metabase/metabase) - The simplest, fastest way to get business intelligence and analytics to everyone in your company :yum:

-*   [RafaelGB/obsidian-db-folder](https://github.com/RafaelGB/obsidian-db-folder) - Obsidian Plugin to Allow Notion like database based on folders

-*   [data-engineering-community/data-engineering-wiki](https://github.com/data-engineering-community/data-engineering-wiki) - The best place to learn data engineering.
-Built and maintained by the data engineering community.

-*   [seatable/seatable](https://github.com/seatable/seatable) - SeaTable: easy like a spreadsheet, powerful like a database.
-Unlimited rows in a single base.

-*   [tmarois/Filebase](https://github.com/tmarois/Filebase) - A Simple but Powerful Flat File Database Storage.

-## editor

-*   [mayneyao/eidos](https://github.com/mayneyao/eidos) - Offline alternative to Notion.
-Eidos is an extensible framework for managing your personal data throughout your lifetime in one place.

-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.

-*   [juliankrispel/use-text-selection](https://github.com/juliankrispel/use-text-selection) - React hook for tracking text selection

-*   [nhn/tui.editor](https://github.com/nhn/tui.editor) - 🍞📝 Markdown WYSIWYG Editor.
-GFM Standard + Chart & UML Extensible.

-*   [dokieli/dokieli](https://github.com/dokieli/dokieli) - :bulb: dokieli is a clientside editor for decentralised article publishing, annotations and social interactions

-*   [slab/quill](https://github.com/slab/quill) - Quill is a modern WYSIWYG editor built for compatibility and extensibility

-*   [basecamp/trix](https://github.com/basecamp/trix) - A rich text editor for everyday writing

-*   [yabwe/medium-editor](https://github.com/yabwe/medium-editor) - Medium.com WYSIWYG editor clone.
-Uses contenteditable API to implement a rich text solution.

 ## notion-alternative

 *   [mayneyao/eidos](https://github.com/mayneyao/eidos) - Offline alternative to Notion.
 Eidos is an extensible framework for managing your personal data throughout your lifetime in one place.